An Energy Community Is a Community Owned Business

 Pure Goods

-Products and services must be genuine and unadulterated — honesty is non-negotiable.
+Products and services must be genuine: honesty is key.

 Education